Licensed Child Day Care Background Check FAQs

 No, the requirement only applies to licensed child day-care centers, before or after-school programs, and school-age programs.
 FBI fingerprint checks are not required in registered child-care homes, licensed child-care homes, or listed family homes unless a person who requires a name-based DPS and Central Registry background check has lived in another state in the last five years or there is a reason to believe the person has a criminal history in another state.

-- are not counted in the child/caregiver ratio, and
+- Are not counted in the child/caregiver ratio

 Background checks are often referred to either by the "type of records" that are searched or by the "method used to search" these records.
 Below are the terms commonly used by CCL: